thku/nsw-cps-item/README.md

 ## About
 This is an arbitrary non-tracking example for a CPS item.
 A live version can be seen [here](https://thku.github.io/nsw-cps-item/).

+### System Requirements
+A modern web browser with activated JavaScript.

 ## How To Use
 The most important file is found in `js/configuration.json`.
 It configures the whole complex system of the item.
 An example configuration is available.
 See the Wiki for further details.